torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    swapgs, and then do a speculative percpu load using the user GS value.
 So the user can speculatively force a read of any kernel value.
-If a gadget exists which uses the percpu value as an address in another load/store, then the contents of the kernel value may become visible via an L1 side channel attack.
+If a gadget exists which uses the percpu value as an address in ayesther load/store, then the contents of the kernel value may become visible via an L1 side channel attack.

    A similar attack exists when coming from kernel space.
 The CPU can